ernests-jesajans/Moving-Average-Backtester/README.md

 - The buy-and-hold and moving-average simulations share a decent chunk of logic (the day-by-day portfolio bookkeeping) that could be factored out instead of duplicated.
-- Only one strategy (MA crossover) is implemented beyond the buy-and-hold baseline.
+- Only one strategy (MA crossover) is implemented beyond the buy and hold baseline.
 Would like to add a mean-reversion strategy for a more interesting comparison, and eventually make strategies swappable via polymorphism (when learnt) instead of separate functions.